Area II: Theological Studies

 T 1:30pm-3:20pm

 Christian conceptions of human dignity are very often explicated in terms of human creation in the image of God.
 But human dignity can be conceived of in terms either of inherent capacities or in terms of bestowed worth, and the imago dei plays a different role in these two conceptions.
 Moreover, it is not clear that all understandings of the imago dei lend themselves to undergirding claims to universal human dignity.
 Nor is it clear that the discourse of human dignity has served to advance human equality, rather than reinforcing the power and privilege of certain groups.
 In the first half of this course, we consider structural, relational and functional, and developmental understandings of the imago dei as these have emerged in the Christian tradition and consider how these are transformed in the context of Western liberal modernity.
-In the second half of the course, we turn to contemporary discussions of human dignity against this backdrop and consider the ways in which these debates inform contemporary thought, touching on questions of race, human rights, and bioethics.
+In the second half of the course, we turn to contemporary discussions of human dignity against this backdrop and consider the ways in which these debates inform contemporary thought, touching on questions of race, human rights, and animal dignity.
 We discuss secular critiques of the notion of human dignity, secular analogues to Christian conceptions, and a range of Christian responses.
-Authors range from Augustine, Locke, Kant, and Frederick Douglass to Waldron, Nussbaum, and Kelsey.
-Area II.
-Prerequisite: REL 615, REL 631, or equivalent.
+Prerequisite: REL 615, REL 631, or the equivalent.
 3 Course cr

 W 1:30pm-3:20pm